GWR94/twitch-api/README.md

 ## Installation

 To install the application you will need to clone the repository by running `git clone https://github.com/jamesgower/twitch-api.git`, or alternatively you can download the contents of the repository in a zip folder.
-Once the repository has been downloaded you can run the app locally by going navigating to the root directory of the repository and running `npm run start` from CLI.
+Once the repository has been downloaded you can run the app locally by navigating to the root directory of the repository and running `npm install` followed by `npm run start` from CLI.
 The app can then be found at http://localhost:3000.

 ## Usage